Money in the Bank (2019): Background

-The event was held at the XL Center in Hartford, Connecticut.
+The 10th annual Money in the Bank event was held at the XL Center in Hartford, Connecticut.

+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, which at the time was generally held between June and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+The concept of the event comes from WWE's established Money in the Bank ladder match.
+Announced on March 4, 2019, the 10th Money in the Bank event was scheduled to take place on May 19, 2019, at the XL Center in Hartford, Connecticut, marking the first Money in the Bank held in May.
+It featured wrestlers from the Raw, SmackDown, and 205 Live brands—the only to feature 205 Live.
+Tickets went on sale on March 8.

-Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between June and July.
-The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
-While the briefcases at the 2018 event contained contracts that guaranteed the winners a match for a world championship of their respective brand at any time within the next year, the 2019 contracts allowed the winners the choice of either brands' world championships.
-Since the 2017 event, each year's show has featured a men's and a women's ladder match, and beginning with 2018, each features eight wrestlers, evenly divided between the Raw and SmackDown brand divisions.
+The Money in the Bank ladder match features multiple wrestlers using ladders to retrieve a briefcase hanging above the ring.
+The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
+While the briefcases at the 2018 event contained contracts that guaranteed the respective men's and women's winners a match for a world championship of their respective brand at any time within the next year, the 2019 contracts allowed the winners the choice of either brands's world championships.
+Each ladder match featured eight wrestlers, evenly divided between participants from Raw and SmackDown.
 Male wrestlers competed for a contract to grant them a match for either Raw's Universal Championship or SmackDown's WWE Championship, while female wrestlers competed for a Raw Women's Championship or SmackDown Women's Championship match contract.
-Announced on March 4, 2019, the 2019 event was the 10th Money in the Bank and featured wrestlers from the Raw, SmackDown, and 205 Live brands—the only to feature the 205 Live brand.
-The 2019 event also moved Money in the Bank to the May slot of WWE's pay-per-view (PPV) calendar, taking place on May 19, 2019, at the XL Center in Hartford, Connecticut.
-The event aired on pay-per-view worldwide and was available to livestream on the WWE Network.
-Tickets went on sale on March 8.